elijebrown/TaskRuby/README.md

 - task.rb:       Contains the Task class and its member functions
 - taskList.rb:   Contains the TaskList class and its member functions
 - menu.rb:       Contains all of the functions defined in the main menu of the program
-- selectMenu.rb  Contains all of the functions defined in the select task submenu
+- selectMenu.rb: Contains all of the functions defined in the select task submenu
-- utils.rb       Contains generic utility functions that are used repeatedly throughout the program.
+- utils.rb:      Contains generic utility functions that are used repeatedly throughout the program.
-- LICENSE        Read the license file for terms and conditions regarding open-source use of this program.
+- LICENSE:       Read the license file for terms and conditions regarding open-source use of this program.

 ## Future Updates:
 - An executable package with a setup guide.
-No terminal needed.
 Nice and easy.
 - A settings config file: Customize various settings to tailor your user-experience to your exact needs